DGSchaffer/dgschaffer/README.md

 ### Hi there 👋

-My name is Daniel.
-I am starting to learn HTML, CSS and Javascript, in order to become a great Web Developer.
+My name is Daniel, from Vienna.
+I am starting to learn HTML, CSS and Javascript, in order to become a Web Developer.